robert/robert.github.com/_posts/2017-11-20-how-does-online-tracking-actually-work.md

 <img src="/images/cookies-my-fb-cookies.jpg" />
 </p>

 Here’s a picture of the cookies set on my laptop by Facebook.com.
 I’ve taken great, extreme, paranoid care to blur out their actual contents.
 Your login cookies aren’t just a handy reminder of the fact that you are logged in; they are fundamentally what it means to be logged in.
 If you copied my cookies and saved them on your computer (which is not hard - remember, they are just text files), then as far as Facebook is concerned, you are me.
 This is why your browser has to make sure not to expose your cookies to the wrong people - knowing my cookies is like cloning my ID card.
-Stealing the contents of a victim's cookies is known as a cookie tossing attack [LINK to Tinder post].
+Stealing the contents of a victim's cookies is known as [a cookie tossing attack](https://robertheaton.com/2014/12/08/fun-with-your-friends-facebook-and-tinder-session-tokens/).

 ## How websites use cookies to track you